FrankHukka/resepti/README.md

 ### What I learned

 In this challenge I learned to write semantic HTML to make websites more accessible.
 This challenge was also a good opportunity to further improve my CSS skills.
+I got to try my hand at responsive designing with media queries.

 ### Continued development

-This project is still incomplete.
-I will push updates frequently.
+In the future I want to try designing more responsive web sites for different screen sizes.

 ### Useful resources